CapsLock-Studio/pylogger/README.md

 pylogger
 ===

-A lightweight colored print in python terminal.
+A lightweight colored text in python terminal.

+##Usage
+    import logger from pylogger

+    logger.default(text='THIS IS A DEFAULT LOG')